Finnish Student Health Service (FSHS)

 Have you already opened an electronic transaction account?
 With the help of the account, you can receive examination results, health care fees, and instructions securely to your account at a time that suits you.
 Watch the presentation video of the transaction account.

-Please remember to cancel your appointment on time if you are unable to use the appointment.
-You will be charged an appointment fee and a fine for any uncancelled appointments.
+Please remember to cancel your appointment in advance if you are unable to attend.
+You will be charged both an appointment fee and a fine for any uncancelled appointments.

-Students’ support centre Nyyti offers confidential discussions, support and an outsider’s perspective to various life situations when you are feeling helpless or when you cannot cope on your own.
+Students’ support centre Nyyti offers confidential discussions, support and an outsider’s perspective in various life situations when you feel helpless or are unable to cope on your own.
 Nyyti’s most popular services include online groups, where different themes are discussed during academic terms.

-The study and career planning psychologists provide help and support with issues related to studies, well-being or career challenges.
+Study and career counselling psychologists provide help and support with issues related to studies, wellbeing or career challenges.
 You can contact a study psychologist to figure out the issues that impair your study ability.
-You will receive guidance on challenges related to studying, learning, well-being or career planning.
-The study psychologists are there to support a student’s development and well-being.
-The career planning psychologist specialises in career management issues and supports you in career and life planning and your transition to the working life.
-Career counselling supports you in self-knowledge, building a meaningful career, identifying your opportunities, and making decisions.
+You will receive guidance on challenges related to studying, learning, wellbeing or career planning.
+Study psychologists support students' development and wellbeing.
+A career counselling psychologist specialises in career management issues and supports you in career and life planning, and transition to work.
+Career counselling supports you in self-knowledge, building a meaningful career, identifying opportunities, and making decisions.

-You can turn to the University pastors, aka Aalto chaplains, whenever you want to have a confidential discussion on anything related to life, work, studying or relationships.
-The Aalto chaplains are available to all Aalto members, regardless of your religion or world view.
+You can turn to university chaplains, aka Aalto chaplains, whenever you want to speak to someone in confidence about anything related to work, personal relationships or your life situation in general.
+The Aalto chaplains are available to all members of the Aalto community regardless of religion or worldview.

-The Aalto chaplains are employees of the Espoo Church who work in cooperation with Aalto University and Aalto University Student Union.
+The Aalto chaplains are employees of the Espoo Church and work in cooperation with Aalto University and Aalto University Student Union.

-You can find the Aalto chaplains’ contact details in Into.
+You can find the Aalto chaplains’ contact details on Into.

-There is more information on the Aalto chaplains’ operations on the Espoo Parish website (in Finnish).
+More information on Aalto chaplains can be found on the Espoo Parish Union website (in Finnish).